carlsmith/coffeeshop/docs/book/conditionals.md

         else if name.endsWith ".coffee" then return "CoffeeScript" else return "Unknown"

+## Everything's an Expression

-CoffeeScript conditionals are expressions.
-As ever, they evaluate to the last thing evaluated.
+CoffeeScript conditionals are expressions, evaluating to the last thing evaluated.
 Because CoffeeScript functions also return the last thing evaluated, the `return` statements in the above code are redundant.
 The function would implicitly return whatever the conditional evaluates to.

     fileType = (name) ->